A look at the design, market and legacy of Victorian pottery

 Majolica in the Movies: "Atonement"

-Atonement is the tale of love thwarted by the jealous misunderstanding of a little girl.
+Atonement is a 2007 movie about love thwarted by the jealous misunderstanding of a little girl.
+It stars Keira Knightly, James McAvoy, Brenda Blethyn, Vanessa Redgrave, Benedict Cumberbatch and Saoirse Ronan.

-The story begins in England shortly before the start of WWII at the manor home of a wealthy family.
-The eldest daughter, played by Keira Knightly, falls in love with James McAvoy, the son of a servant.
+The story is rather complex but begins in England shortly before the start of WWII at the manor home of a wealthy family.
+The eldest daughter in the home, played by Keira Knightly, falls in love with James McAvoy, the son of a servant on the property.
+When two children staying with the family for the weekend fail to appear for dinner one evening the younger daughter in the family, played by Saoirse Ronan, runs to the children’s room to get them and discovers that they've run away.

-It is when the young girl goes to retrieve the letter that we see the majolica in the children's bedroom.
-Sitting on the dresser is a large piece of continental ware that looks very much like the work of W.S.
-Schiler & Son.
+It is when the young girl goes to retrieve an explicit letter written by McAvoy to Knightly that we see the majolica in the children's bedroom.
+Sitting on the dresser is a large piece of continental ware that looks very much like the work of Schiller & Son.

-There's no way to know for sure of course but the color palette is very much in keeping with the pottery's ware.
-It could just as easily be the work of one of the other continental potteries of Bohemia many of whom favored subdued earth tones to the brighter colors of English and French ware.
+There's no way to know for sure of course but the color palette is very much in keeping with the work of WS&S. It could just as easily, of course, be the work of one of the other continental potteries of Bohemia many of whom favored subdued earth tones to the brighter colors of English and French ware.

-The movie is both beautiful and heartbreaking and this little dab of majolica is just enough distraction from the storyline to aid in making the sadness all bearable.
+The movie is both beautiful and heartbreaking and this little dab of majolica is just enough distraction from the storyline to make the remaining sadness all bearable.

-If any readers are familiar with the piece or the manufacturer we would love to hear about it.
+If any readers are familiar with the piece or its manufacturer we would love to hear about it.

 To view the Atonement trailer go here.